Centre for Doctoral Training in Composites Science, Engineering and Manufacturing (CoSEM CDT)

 By joining the Centre for Doctoral Training in Composites Science, Engineering and Manufacturing (CoSEM CDT) you will undertake cohort-driven training and cutting-edge research making these technological visions a reality.

 You will participate in a four-year, fully-funded programme.
 The rewarding first year includes a stimulating series of seminars and lectures, a unique hands-on Group Project to design, build and test a composite structure and an individual three-month research project.
-This experience will enable you to broaden and deepen your core engineering skills and explore those research areas that interest you most.
-Towards the end of your first year you will choose your PhD project.
+This experience will enable you to broaden and deepen your engineering and scientific skills, and explore research areas that interest you most, influencing your choice of PhD project towards the end of your first year.

 The Centre covers a wide range of composites research and technical challenges you might explore include:

-The CoSEM CDT has exceptional industrial links, with many of the three-month and PhD projects offered by industrial partners, providing opportunities to gain valuable experience by working with technical industry experts and through international placements.
-You will be working in a collaborative and stimulating environment, strengthened by the cohort-driven activities in the first year, where knowledge-sharing and joint problem solving is the norm.
+The CoSEM CDT has exceptional industrial links, with many of the three-month and PhD projects offered by industrial partners, giving you valuable experience of working with technical industry experts and through international placements.
+You will work in a collaborative and stimulating environment, strengthened by a series of cohort-driven activities, where knowledge-sharing and joint problem solving is the norm.
 The interdisciplinary nature of the Centre will make you think about problems from a whole new perspective and explore really innovative ideas.

 On completion of the programme you will leave with far more than just a PhD; you will have the skills, knowledge and acumen to become the future technical leaders in advanced composites, be it in academia or industry.

-The first ACCIS CDT was established in 2009 and is based in the Bristol Composites Institute (ACCIS), a world-leading research centre at the heart of the UK Government Composites Strategy.
+The first ACCIS CDT was established in 2009 and is based in the Bristol Composites Institute, a world-leading research centre at the heart of the UK Government Composites Strategy.
 Since then EPSRC has funded two further CDTs within the BCI – the CoSEM CDT being the most recent, with the first intake arriving in September 2019.
 BCI has over 150 researchers, many working on industrially relevant projects within the aerospace, wind, marine, and automotive industries.
-BCI also works closely with the National Composites Centre, which is a wholly owned subsidiary of the University working closely with industry to power the full exploitation of composites opportunities for the UK.
-BCI and the NCC work together to engage students, researchers, industry and funders to provide a seamless route for the exploitation of our research, and to enhance opportunities for students and staff.
+BCI works closely with the National Composites Centre (NCC), which is a wholly owned subsidiary of the University, to explore fully all composites opportunities for the UK.
+BCI and the NCC work together to engage students, researchers, industry and funders to provide a seamless route for the exploitation of our research.

-We’re looking for exceptional students, with at least a high 2:1 Honours degree, from across all engineering and science subjects.
+We’re looking for exceptional students, with at least a high 2:1 Honours degree, from across engineering, science, and computational subjects.

-Enhanced EPSRC studentships covering fees and living costs are available to UK / EU students.
+Enhanced EPSRC studentships covering fees and living costs are available to UK, EU, and International students.

 See our website: www.bristol.ac.uk/composites/cdt